 Feelings and emotions are fickle.
 They change every day, sometimes moment by moment.
 Therefore, it is important to make decisions based upon who you are in Christ and not based upon your feelings.
-How do we do this in a practical way?
+But how do we do this in a practical way?
 Let me give you an example.

 Third, find creative ways to teach “I am” statement within each weekly Sunday school lesson.

-If we, as youth workers, start looking for it we can discover within each Bible story a truth of who we are in Christ.
-Let me give you an example from an Old Testament story—Noah and the ark.
+If we, as youth workers, start looking, we can discover within each Bible story a truth of who we are in Christ.
+Let me give you an example from an Old Testament story about Noah and the ark.
 Genesis 7:1 says:

 Go into the ark, you and your whole family, because I have found you righteous in this generation.